-4 Stage Battery Charging Cycle is used in the Equalization Mode.
-Equalization Mode is selected using optional Remote Control EVO-RC (see Appendix A).
+1 = Equalize (4-stage)].
 Equalization of the batteries is carried out periodically - normally once per month for battery under heavy duty service and every two to four months for battery under light duty service.
 As equalization is a deliberate overcharge of the battery for a specified time period, equalizing your flooded / wet cell batteries will reduce sulfation, stir up the electrolyte to remove stratification, equalize voltages of individual cells and thus, help reach and maintain the peak capacity of the battery.

-Please read about the necessity and details of equalizing batteries under White Paper titled "Batteries, Chargers and Alternators," available online at www.samlexamerica. com (Home > Support > White Papers).
+Please read about the necessity and details of equalizing batteries under White Paper titled "Batteries, Chargers and Alternators," available online at www.samlexamerica.com (Home > Support > White Papers).

 The 4 stages of the cycle will be - Bulk, Absorption, Equalization, and Float.
 Equalization Mode is desirable for the proper health of Wet Cell Batteries.
-Equalization voltage is programmable through the optional Remote Control Model EVO-RC (see Appendix A).
+"EQUALIZE VOLTAGE" is programmable through the optional Remote Control Model EVO-RC (see Screen No.3 in Table 4.4 of Owner's Manual for EVO-RC at Appendix A).
 Programmable voltage range and default values are shown in Table 6.2.